biocypher/meta-graph/README.md

 # BioCypher meta-graph

+## Attention

+This branch is not up-to-date and may fail to build if you don't have project read permissions on the BioCypher GitHub (and an appropriate API key in your environment).

+## Description

 This is the simple Docker Compose project for the meta-graph.
 It only has one stage, since it does not need to allow read-only deployments.